 Your email sender reputation is determined by the email sender reputation score that an Internet Service Provider assigns to a business or company.
 The higher the score, the higher the probability of your email deliverability is too.

-- Quality of email list.
-Validating your email list to ensure that all email addresses are real and belong to existent users help you maintain a positive sender reputation score with mailbox providers.
-Your reputation score can suffer if you are labeled as a bad mailer with all the bounces you get from a bad email list.
+1. Quality of email list: Validating your email list to ensure that all email addresses are real and belong to existent users helps you maintain a positive sender reputation score with mailbox providers.
+Your reputation score can suffer if you are labeled as a bad emailer with all the bounces you get from a bad email list.

-- Sending history.
-Having an established history with a particular IP address will boost the legitimacy and reputation score of your emails, which means the sender, messages, and recipients are all coming from a legitimate plane.
+2. Sending history: Having an established history with a particular IP address will boost the legitimacy and reputation score of your emails, which means the sender, messages, and recipients are all coming from a legitimate plane.
 Spammers would often change IP addresses and cannot, therefore, establish a long and reputable sending history with IPs.

-- Consistency and volume of emails.
-The number of emails plus your consistency in sending them would be a gauge on your legitimacy and reputation as well.
+3. Consistency and volume of emails: The number of emails plus your consistency in sending them would be a gauge of your legitimacy and reputation as well.
 This shows stability and predictability in terms of your sending volume and activities.
 Mailbox providers and Internet Service Providers also look into our sending patterns and frequency to determine if you are still on the right track or have resorted to be spammy.

-- Open rates or engagement.
-This is a new metric which records subscriber activity or checks into the interactions with your emails such as the open or click-through rates.
+4. Open rates or engagement: This is a new metric that records subscriber activity or checks into the interactions with your emails such as the open or click-through rates.
 This is very important because mailbox providers value the preferences of their subscribers.
 Your emails could be filtered out if there is a very low response rate or no interactions at all.

-- They are marked as SPAM.
-Mailbox providers would take a cue on their subscriber’s preferences whenever they receive emails.
+5. They are marked as SPAM: Mailbox providers would take a cue on their subscriber’s preferences whenever they receive emails.
 So, if your email messages are always or consistently marked as Spam, then this feedback would result in your emails being screened or placed in the Spam or Junk folder.
 Moreover, this is not the place that you want your emails to be.

 To protect your email sender reputation, you must always follow the best practices in your email activities.
 Here are some ways to do that:

-- Manage a good email list.
-Learn how to validate and screen emails with the use of a service for email validation.
+1. Manage a good email list: Learn how to validate and screen emails with the use of a service for email validation.
 Maintain a clean list to reduce bounce rates and increase successful email delivery rates.
 Managing an excellent compilation of valid email addresses would help improve your email sender reputation score.

-- Track your email deliveries.
-It is essential to regularly check on your email response rates and bounce rates to prevent any failures in delivering email messages.
+2. Track your email deliveries: It is essential to regularly check on your email response rates and bounce rates to prevent any failures in delivering email messages.

-- Send confirmation emails.
-Include opt-ins wherein you send automatic confirmation emails to subscribers.
-This helps you pinpoint valid email addresses from the nonexistent ones.
+3. Send confirmation emails: Include opt-ins where you send automatic confirmation emails to subscribers.
+This helps you pinpoint valid email addresses from nonexistent ones.